redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 #### Example REST API request for a new database

-The following JSON is an example request body used to create a new database with a 4x Query performance factor enabled:
+The following JSON is an example request body used to create a new database with a 4x query performance factor configured:

 ```json
 {